usnistgov/REFPROP-docs/doc/DLL/high_level.rst

         call SETFLUIDS ('AIR.PPF',ierr)  (load the air mixture, but read from the pseudo-pure file; properties will be slightly different from the *.mix file since they are different models) call SETFLUIDS ('methane * ethane * propane * butane',ierr)

-    :p char hFld [in]: String containing the fluid file names
+    :p char hFld [in]: String of any character length containing the fluid file names
     :p int ierr [out]: Error flag
     :p int hFld_length: length of variable ``hFld`` (default: 10000)